 When I tell you I count the days until Summer is here each year, I promise I am not exaggerating.
 I am always dying to get outside, to play, to run around with my small people, to absorb every ounce of sunshine Mother Nature is winning to give me AND all the free time we deserve after a year of being bound by a full schedule of school of multiple team sports.

-My small people stay strong with baseball and softball, we do try to make sure we still enjoy family time on some weekends.
+My small people stay strong with travel baseball and softball from March through July…but we do try to make sure we still enjoy family time whenever possible.

 Naturally, this means I’m always brainstorming some fabulous ideas of Summer Family Weekend Fun.
 Here are my favorite ideas: